 1. Update: Pixel Inversion (horizontal lines on 100 Hz)

 Pretty hard noticeable (for me) but still an issue of the pg348q.
 It's also hard to see on photos and not easy to show how this looks in person, but in general, you have @overclocked modus very fine lines in uniform and brighter / medium image content such as the sky from the Nvidia g-sync pendulum.
 Thanks for the post@ youtube.
 I'm also only human and as I mentioned, updates will be posted here in this forum.
-The link will be in future under every of my reviews to avoid such problems.
+The link will be in future under each of my reviews to avoid such problems.

 2. Update: coil whistle